 The mottled sculpin has a wide range over the central United States and Canada.
 It is common in clear, clean upland and mountain streams.
 Mottled sculpins often live in company with brook and brown trout, but they can also live in waters too warm for trout.
 In Pennsylvania, the mottled sculpin is found in all of the state’s watersheds.

 The slimy sculpin is found from New Brunswick, Canada, to Alaska.
-In Pennsylvania it lives in the Susquehanna, Delaware, Potomac and Genesee River systems.
+In Pennsylvania it lives in the Susquehanna and Delaware systems.
 It can thrive either in streams or lakes, but it must have a clean, stony bottom.
 Where the habitat is to its liking, it can become many times more abundant than the trout in the same stream.
 This is typical of a prey species.

 The Potomac sculpin, as the name suggests, lives in the Potomac River watershed in Pennsylvania.
 It also lives in some nearby headwaters of the Susquehanna River.
 It is found in the rocky riffles of warm streams and the quiet pools above the riffles.